2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Compatibility results

-\section{Compatibility Results}
+\section{Compatibility results}

-In this section we prove several compatibility results regarding the terms of \Cref{Kramer Tunnell}.
-This provides some evidence in favour of the conjecture, and will also be used to make some reductions as part of the proof of \Cref{cases of the parity conjecture}.
+In this section we prove several compatibility results for \Cref{Kramer Tunnell}.
+These provide some evidence in favour of the conjecture and will also be used to make some reductions as part of the proof of \Cref{thm:cases_of_kramer_tunnell}.

-\subsection{Odd Degree Galois Extensions}
+In what follows, $K$ denotes a local field of characteristic different from $2$.
+Let $L/K$ be a quadratic extension and let $C/K$ be a hyperelliptic curve.

-Consider a quadratic extension $L/K$ of local fields, and let $F$ be an odd degree Galois extension of $K$.
-First, we show that \Cref{Kramer Tunnell} for $L/K$ is equivalent to the corresponding statement for $LF/F$.
+\subsection{Odd degree Galois extensions}

 \begin{lemma} Every individual term in \Cref{Kramer Tunnell} is unchanged under odd degree Galois extension of the base field.
-In particular, if $L/K$ is a quadratic extension of local fields and $F/K$ is an odd degree Galois extension, then \Cref{Kramer Tunnell} holds for $L/K$ if and only if it holds for $LF/F$. \end{lemma}
+In particular, if $F/K$ is an odd degree Galois extension, then \Cref{Kramer Tunnell} holds for $C/K$ and the extension $L/K$ if and only if it holds for $C/F$ and the extension $LF/F$. \end{lemma}

-\begin{proof} That the Hilbert symbol and the terms involving the deficiency of $C$ and its twist are individually invariant under odd degree extensions (not necessarily even Galois) is clear.
-The statement for each of the root numbers is also standard.
-See, for example, \cite[Lemma A.1~and~Proposition A.2]{MR2534092} or \cite[Proposition 3.4]{MR664648}.
-For the cokernel of the local norm map, the statement for elliptic curves is \cite[Proposition 3.5]{MR664648}.
-The argument for general abelian varieties is identical. \end{proof}
+\begin{proof} That the term $(\Delta_C,L/K)$ is invariant under odd degree extensions (not necessarily Galois) is standard.
+Similarly, it's not hard to show that the terms involving deficiency of $C$ and its twist are also individually invariant under arbitrary odd degree extensions (cf. \Cref{deficiency in extensions} for a more general result which implies this).
+The statement for each of the root numbers is also standard; see for example \cite[Lemma A.1~and~Proposition A.2]{MR2534092} or \cite[Proposition 3.4]{MR664648}.
+For the cokernel of the local norm map, the statement for elliptic curves is \cite[Proposition 3.5]{MR664648} and the argument for general abelian varieties is identical. \end{proof}